boyuan99/comp-brain/README.md

 ## Install

-BrainPy is based on Python (>=3.7) and can be installed on  Linux (Ubuntu 16.04 or later), macOS (10.12 or later), and Windows platforms.
+CompBrain is based on Python (>=3.7) and can be installed on Linux, macOS, and Windows platforms.
 Install the Compbrain

 ```bash
 python setup.py develop
 ```

-The following packages are required for ``BrainPy``:
+The following packages are required for ``CompBrain``:

 `numpy ` and `pyyaml`